adunis/globe-seekers-vault/locations/Globeseekers I/Grumshar.md

 ●

 The Shadowforged: A twisted reflection of their Ironforged ancestors, these beings are creatures of shadow and metal, their forms constantly shifting and reforming.
-They dwell in the ruins of Ironforged cities, their minds warped by the shattered heart's lingering energy.
+They dwell in the ruins of Ironforged [[Cities]], their minds warped by the shattered heart's lingering energy.

 ●

-The Gloomlings: Small, goblin-like creatures that thrive in the darkness, they are scavengers and opportunists, preying on the weak and stealing whatever they can find.
+The Gloomlings: Small, [[Goblin]]-like creatures that thrive in the darkness, they are scavengers and opportunists, preying on the weak and stealing whatever they can find.
 They possess an uncanny ability to navigate Grumshar's treacherous landscapes, their eyes piercing the gloom with unnatural clarity.

 A Realm Shaped by Conflict

 Grumshar today is a realm of desolate beauty, shaped by the enduring echoes of its past.
-The remnants of the Ironforged civilisation can still be found, their ruined cities standing as testament to their former glory.
+The remnants of the Ironforged civilisation can still be found, their ruined [[Cities]] standing as testament to their former glory.

 ●